ukparliament/weeknotes.data-search/2018/09/index.md

 ### Community

 Raphael went along to the [Government Data Science Partnership Conference](https://www.eventbrite.co.uk/e/government-data-science-partnership-conference-tickets-41280600387#) and was duly impressed.
 He thinks we should continue to engage with the community, as many public sector bodies are doing similar tasks around [NLP](https://en.wikipedia.org/wiki/Natural-language_processing) and classification.
 Specifically there's room for knowledge exchange around suggesting labels for documents indexed against an evolving taxonomy, comparing and evaluating performance of algorithms, and complementing human expertise with feedback pipelines.
-As well as applications further down the data science hierarchy of needs.
+As well as applications further down the [data science hierarchy of needs](https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007).

 ### One world, one web, one team

 [Dan](https://twitter.com/dasbarrett) and Michael sat in on the roadmap planning session with the assorted website teams.
 Various coloured post-its were used.
 A wall was filled.

+Anya and Michael went along to a talk about the [Restoration and Renewal project](https://restorationandrenewal.parliament.uk/).
+It was not, in all honesty, as interesting as they'd expected it to be.

 ### Domain modelling